 Should You Tip for Bad Service?

-Things can get tricky if you think that your building staff hasn’t provided you with good service.
+Things can get tricky if you believe your building staff hasn’t provided you with good service.
 Maybe the super takes weeks to fix things in your apartment, or the doorman is routinely absent on the job.
 Whatever the case, in many instances, it’s best not to assume wrongdoing.
-There are things building staff can’t control, which could be the root of many of the issues you notice.
-Also, neglecting to give a staff member a holiday tip, especially if you’re giving one to everyone else, could be seen as an insult — and probably won’t help to improve the quality of service you’re receiving from them.
+There are things that are out of the building staff’s control, which could be the root of many of the issues you notice.
+Also, neglecting to give a staff member a holiday tip, especially if you’re giving one to everyone else, could be seen as an affront — and probably won’t help to improve the quality of service you receive from them in the future.

 The Ultimate Holiday Tipping Question: Cash or Gift?